Azhaku/Key-Value-File-Store-SpringBoot/README.md

 - Spring Boot
 - Gson (for JSON serialization)
 - SLF4J and Logback (for logging)

+## Limitations
+- ##### File Permissions:
+  Ensure the application has the appropriate write permissions for the kvstore.json file.
+- ##File Path:
+   The default file path for the data store is kvstore.json, but this can be configured in application.properties.
+- ## Concurrency Control:
+  The application uses ConcurrentHashMap for in-memory storage.
+However, it may not fully cover all potential race conditions in more complex scenarios.

 Operating System Compatibility: Works on Windows, Linux, and macOS.